Dependency injection: Analogy

 As an analogy, cars can be thought of as services which perform the useful work of transporting people from one place to another.
-Car engines can require gas, diesel or electricity, but this detail is unimportant to the client—a driver—who only cares if it can get them to their destination.
+Car engines can require gas, diesel or electricity, but this detail is unimportant to the client—a passenger—who only cares if it can get them to their destination.

 Cars present a uniform interface through their pedals, steering wheels and other controls.
 As such, which engine they were 'injected' with on the factory line ceases to matter and drivers can switch between any kind of car as needed.

 Advantages and disadvantages

 Advantages

 A basic benefit of dependency injection is decreased coupling between classes and their dependencies.

 By removing a client's knowledge of how its dependencies are implemented, programs become more reusable, testable and maintainable.

 This also results in increased flexibility: a client may act on anything that supports the intrinsic interface the client expects.

 More generally, dependency injection reduces boilerplate code, since all dependency creation is handled by a singular component.

 Finally, dependency injection allows concurrent development.
 Two developers can independently develop classes that use each other, while only needing to know the interface the classes will communicate through.
 Plugins are often developed by third-parties that never even talk to developers of the original product.